brazzzyy/Proverbs-Chat/README.md

 - **Empathetic Responses**: Designed to sound warm and human-like, avoiding robotic or overly formal language.
 - **Scripture Integration**: Uses Bible verses selectively to strengthen responses.

-## Future Features
+## Future Features To Work On

 - Import pictures for the AI model to analyze and give a response, more specifically in the context of uploading a bible verse
 - Integrate PostgreSQL database to store all responses to view history of chat messages
-- UI features (dark/light mode, customization, etc.)
+- UI features (dark/light mode, customization, responsiveness)